bradleykneale/bradleykneale.github.io/post27.md

 # WEEK 26 (27.03.18)

 ## BRADLEY'S DEVELOPMENT
-Bradley can now confidently sit by himself.
+Bradley can now confidently sit by himself so we took this milestone photo to celebrate.
 Hooray!
 ![IMG_7893.jpg](IMG_7893.jpg "IMG_7893.jpg")

 Bradley is great at shaking his rattles now too!
 I made him a few more shakers with bottles, rice and pom-poms and he’s getting very good at waving them around.
 He definitely enjoys making noise and loves banging the whisk on a bowl and tapping the computer keyboard too.